Back and Forth (film)

-<---> (alternative title Back and Forth) is a 1969 structural film by Canadian director Michael Snow.
+Back and Forth, also known as <--->, is a 1969 structural film by Canadian director Michael Snow.
 Shot in and outside a classroom at the Madison, New Jersey campus of Fairleigh Dickinson University, the camera pans and tilts with varying frequency.

 Content

 The first section shows a pan across a building’s exterior as a person walks into frame.
 A cut to a classroom interior shows a pan continuing the same movement along a fixed arc, both endpoints of which are signaled by the sound of the camera hitting a wooden stop arm.
 For most of this first section, the pans occur with the same frequency.
 Figures appear at various points in the field of view described by the pan’s arc (often on-camera, at one of the pan’s endpoints, but potentially also at any point in-between, either on- or off-camera).
 Three-quarters into this section, the pans begin to accelerate, until the image blurs.

 The second section uses a tilt, which shows the room from floor to ceiling.
 Over this section’s duration, the tilts gradually decelerate.

 A title card is shown, giving the shooting location, the names of people who appeared or were nearby, the equipment used, the names of the recording and processing facilities used, and the work’s distributor.

 The final section superimposes previous pan and tilt sequences (some reversed or shown upside-down), intercut with black and white footage.